On the upper bound of wavefront sets of representations of p-adic groups: Main results

 \item Assume that local Langlands correspondence (Conjecture \ref{conj LLC}) is established for $G$.
 Then one can consider the analogue of \eqref{eq Xi ast} by replacing the collection of groups $G(V_{an,r})$ with all Levi factors of $G$ and replacing Conjecture \ref{conj bound of WF} by Conjecture \ref{conj bound of WF general}.
 Then the proof of Theorem \ref{thm main classical groups} can be naturally generalized by using \cite[Proposition A2(c)]{BV85} instead of Lemma \ref{lem goal}.
 If the theories of local Arthur packets and ABV-packets are established and Propositions \ref{prop A-packet}, \ref{prop ABV} still hold true, then the proof Theorems \ref{thm main Jiang} and \ref{thm main Jiang ABV} also work.

 \item If we specify $\RG$ to be a non-pure inner form of classical groups, then maximal Levi subgroups of $G$ are of the form $\GL_{m}(A) \times G^{-}$, where $A$ is a central division algebra with dimension $d_A^2 \in \{1,4\}$ over $F$ and $G^-$ is a group of the same type as $G$ of smaller rank (see \cite[\S 2.2]{CG16}).
-Therefore, though Conjectures \ref{conj Jiang}, \ref{conj Jiang ABV} and \ref{conj bound of WF} still make sense, one may expect that there is a sharper upper bound by replacing the partition $\underline{p}(\cdot)$ with $\underline{p}_A(\cdot)$ analogous to Definition \ref{def p(phi) division} according to Theorem \ref{thm main GL}(ii). \item If we specify $\RG$ to be a similitude group, then the nilpotent orbits of $\mathfrak{g}(\overline{F})$ can still be described by partitions.
+Therefore, though Conjectures \ref{conj Jiang}, \ref{conj Jiang ABV} and \ref{conj bound of WF} still make sense, one may expect that there should be a sharper upper bound according to Remark \ref{rmk division algebra} below. \item If we specify $\RG$ to be a similitude group, then the nilpotent orbits of $\mathfrak{g}(\overline{F})$ can still be described by partitions.
 We expect that Theorems \ref{thm main classical groups}, \ref{thm main Jiang} and \ref{thm main Jiang ABV} still hold in this case. \end{enumerate} \end{remark}

 Finally, we explain why we consider Conjectures \ref{conj bound of WF}, \ref{conj Jiang 2} and \ref{conj Jiang ABV 2} on a family of groups $G(V_{an,r})$, $ r \leq \mathfrak{r}$, instead of a single group $G(V_{an,\mathfrak{r}})$.
 Indeed, if we only consider these conjectures for $\Pi_{\ast}(G)$ for $\ast \in \{\emptyset, A, \widehat{temp}\}$, then we do not need the assumptions on groups of smaller rank.